 Go to the beer gardens!
 You’ll meet a lot of new friends just by the talkative nature of these places.
 Don’t forget to take advantage of Munich’s day trips either!

 Berlin is Germany’s vibrant capital city.
 You’ll always have something to see or do whether you’re spending two weeks or only two days in Berlin.
 Walk along the East Side Gallery.
 See the museums on Museum Island.
 Contemplate life and history at the various Holocaust Memorials.
 And, if you’re a solo traveler who wants a bit of fun, Berlin is known for its incredible nightlife.
+Solo travel in Berlin promises a great time.

 Prague is so, so, so incredibly pretty.
 For solo travelers, it’s easy to walk and see all the attractions located between Castle Hill and Wenceslas Square.
 Pause and take photographs.
 Listen to street musicians perform.
 Drink a Czech beer or two.
 Prague has an energy that focuses you to soak it all in.